joshrieken/ywd/README.md

 * **Terminal, Terminal, Terminal**
     * Designed from scratch and highly optimized for the terminal.
 Stay where you play.
 * **Plugins + lazy-loading == awesome**
-    * Continuously updated with the latest and greatest **mature** plugins to aid efficiency.
-When possible, loading is deferred.
+    * Continuously updated with the latest and greatest tools to aid efficiency.
+        * Lazy-loading is implemented where possible and appropriate.
+        * We try not to duplicate or break existing functionality.
 * **Sane defaults++**
     * Contains detailed configuration for the following language-agnostic tools:
         * Neovim